grig23/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-content-playback-options-android2/buffering-configuration/android-3x-buffering-configuration.md

 ---
 description: To provide a smoother viewing experience, TVSDK sometimes buffers the video stream.
 You can configure how the player buffers.
-seo-description: To provide a smoother viewing experience, TVSDK sometimes buffers the video stream.
-You can configure how the player buffers.
-seo-title: Buffering
 title: Buffering
-uuid: c84b98ed-0070-4a86-a409-d7702e5be23c
 ---

 # Overview {#buffering-overview}